gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - **Obfuscation** : Makes data difficult to understand but does not hide it.

 So much is there, the thing is its not tough just that so much information ...
 I do love this subject and all the information ...
 But since I am changing my career at so late age, i believe that getting this cert might confirm my entry into cyber security field.
 Maybe its just a false hope, maybe it's the right step ...
-Time will answer the questions itself !!!
+Time will answer the questions  !!!

 ---